gradle/gradle/design-docs/build-initialisation.md

 * Change the existing integration tests to run the `buildSetup` task.
 * Change the existing integration tests to verify that the wrapper files are generated.
+* Verify that when `buildSetup` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file and the wrapper files are generated.

 # Story: User initializes a Gradle build without writing a stub build script